isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 appreciation for unity in diversity</p>
 </blockquote>
 <p>The Mother Tongue Department believes in the importance of nurturing students
-to learn and love Mother Tongue Languages as living languages and also appreciate the beauty of colourful cultures behind them.
+to learn and love Mother Tongue Languages as living languages and appreciate the beauty of colourful cultures behind them.
 To engage our learners, our teachers engage in life-long learning to continuously improve our pedagogies and effective use of ICT in their lesson and assessment design.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>